Atlasizer Data Mapper Election Results Maps

 The New York State Board of Elections public system for tracking campaign finance.
 If looking for campaign donations and spending, start with the "Campaign Disclosure : Contributions" and "Campaign Disclosure : Expenditures" columns.

-Created by a genealogist and computer programmer, Stephen J. Morse (one his suite of One-Step Webpages), this site allows anyone to look up records for registered voters in New York State by name, which include address, birthdate, party registration, and recent elections voted in.
+Created by a genealogist and computer programmer, Stephen J. Morse through FOIL requests (one of his suite of One-Step Webpages), this site allows anyone to look up records for registered voters in New York State by name, and returns address, birthdate, party registration, and recent elections voted in.
 Fill out at least a last name to search.
-The site is created through FOIL requests.

 See the Columbia University Libraries’ Election Data research guide for a wealth of election data sources, particularly historical data for U.S. federal elections.